Constraining an exoplanets magnetic field using star-planet interactions: Acknowledgments

 \\

-Finally, if we make $R=a$ the expression would describe the motion of a point on the star that is following the motion of the planet along its orbit.
-This is called the sub-planetary point on the star.
-Then, Eq.~\ref{dist2} shows that the distance $\overline{AP}$ oscillates with the synodic frequency $\Omega -n$ when the obliquity of the orbit is zero because $I = 0$ implies $\cos I =1$.
+If $R=a$ this expression would describe the motion of a point on the star that is following the motion of the planet along its orbit, the sub-planetary point.
+Then, Eq.~\ref{dist2} shows that the distance ${AP}$ oscillates at the synodic frequency $\Omega -n$ when the obliquity of the orbit is zero, because $I = 0$ implies $\cos I =1$.
 On the other hand, for an oblique orbit as in the case of GJ~436~b, $I \not= 0$, and the other frequency $\Omega + n$ appears.
-Therefore, the appearance of the frequency $\Omega +n$ in the SPI periodicity of GJ~436 should be related to the obliquity of its orbit.
-This explains why that frequency was not previously observed in other systems where the orbit is aligned with the equatorial plane of the host star.\\
+Therefore, the appearance of the frequency $\Omega +n$ in the SPI periodicity of GJ~436 could be related to the obliquity of its orbit.
+This geometrical model provides a potential explanation of why that frequency was not previously observed in other systems: because those orbits were aligned with the equatorial plane of the host star.\\

-The orbit of GJ~436~b is eccentric with an eccentricity $e = 0.152$ (\cite{Vidotto_2023}).
-Introducing the eccentricity in the above model is possible, but it complicates the mathematical development because both the orbital radius $r(t) \equiv OP$ and the longitude of the planet along its orbit $f$ become complex functions of the time.
-Nevertheless, given that those functions are periodic in $P_{\rm orb}$, they can be developed in Fourier series and we can repeat the above analysis for each of the coefficients of the series corresponding to the harmonics of the orbital frequency $n$.
-The dominant terms in the Fourier series of $r$ and $f$ are those with the fundamental orbital frequency $n$ because the eccentricity of GJ~436~b is not large, so the higher harmonics have smaller and smaller amplitudes as their order increases.
-In conclusion, our model assuming a circular orbit can be regarded as an approximation of the first order.
+The orbit of GJ~436~b has eccentricity $e = 0.152$ \cite{Vidotto_2023}.
+Introducing the eccentricity in the above model complicates the mathematical development because both the orbital radius (the distance between $O$ and $P$) and the longitude of the planet along its orbit $f$ become complex functions of time.
+We therefore regard our assumption of a circular orbit as a first-order approximation.